carsontham/assessments/README.md

 # hackerank-assessment

-this repository serves to store the completed answers of all the questions i could not solve during a technical assessment
+this repository stores the completed answers of all the questions i could not complete in time during a technical assessment